yetmorecode/proline-resource-editor/doc/format.md

 - At line 18 The palette itself of given ```size``` is read
 - Below that point you can see how certain colors are overwritten (lines 23-25 or 34 to 36), or how a whole block of colors is overwritten (lines 28-31).

-The full code is quite more complex and seems to handle a lot of dynamic edge cases I've not been able to fully understand yet.
+The full function is quite more complex and seems to handle a lot of dynamic edge cases I've not been able to fully understand yet.

 ## Fullscreen pixmaps

-Fullyscreen pixmaps are stored in a packed format (combining repeated pixles into a two byte sequence of color and repetitions) described by a simple header followed by the actual image data.
-The image data is simply a list of pixels directly written into the framebuffer and referencing index colors from the VGA palette (meaning each pixel is described as a 0-255 1-byte color number, while the 3 bytes for R, G and B values are described somewhere else in the palette).
+Fullyscreen pixmaps are stored in a packed format (combining repeated pixles into a two byte sequence of color and repetitions) .

+They are structured as a simple header followed by the actual image data.
+The image data is simply a list of pixels directly written into the framebuffer and referencing index colors from the VGA palette (i.e. each pixel is represented by its 0-255 1-byte color number, while the 3 bytes for R, G and B values of that color are described in the palette).

 ```
 ddw      SIZE